-View All Fitting Tools Now »After receiving so many inspiring 'fix it yourself' stories from customers during our Fix It Yourself Fridays competition, we decided that these FIY tips are too good to keep to ourselves.
+View All Fitting Tools Now »After receiving so many inspiring Fix It Yourself stories from customers during our Fix It Yourself Fridays competition, we decided that these FIY tips are too good to keep to ourselves.

 Don't get in over your head.
 As Chrissie recommends: "If it's currently broken, having a try at fixing it will not make it any more broken than it already is.
-If there's lots of wires involved - think about giving in and calling an electrician - don't put yourself in danger."
+If there's lots of wires involved, think about giving in and calling an electrician - don't put yourself in danger."

 If you're taking an appliance apart, take pictures with a digital camera or phone as you go.
 That way you can view them in reverse to reassemble your appliance correctly.
 This is particularly useful if wires are involved.

-Hesitant to mark up your appliances, walls, and cupboards with pencil or pen markings while 'fixing it yourself'?
-Howard has the solution - "use Post-It notes wherever you would have made a pencil mark and drill through them when you get to drilling the holes."
+Hesitant to mark up your appliances, walls, and cupboards with pencil or pen markings while fixing it yourself?
+Howard has the solution, “use Post-It notes wherever you would have made a pencil mark and drill through them when you get to drilling the holes."

 David "made the job sound more difficult to get more brownie points" - might as well get the most out of your FIY know-how.

 For persistent drainage problems caused by obstructions, Rebecca recommends "to poke a length of plastic covered wire down the plughole (the kind of thing you put net curtains on), wiggle it around and it usually does the job."

 David's got the solution: "mix the 2 stroke petrol with about 50% Wynn's petrol injector cleaner.
 Prime the system by pushing the priming bulb about 20 times and pull the starting cord several times to try to start it ...
 If it does not start leave it overnight to give the cleaner a chance to soak away those gummy deposits in the fuel system and try again next day."

 Your dishwasher's cutlery basket sees a lot of action.
 Once it wears out and develops holes, Peter has a fix to avoid damage to your spray arm: "weave string, or better still a plastic tie wrap, through the areas either side of the hole ...
 This is a temporary fix until your replacement arrives from eSpares!"

-Door seals can be awkward to fit.
+Washing machine door seals can be awkward to fit.
 Arnold was having no joy fitting his door seal, and tried "using washing-up liquid to make the seal easier to slide onto the machine.
 Next, we had the seal fitted in about 30 seconds (our faces still red from the initial force and a little embarrassment)."

-Replacing your washer's bearings is a tricky task.
+Replacing your washing machine drum bearings is a tricky task.
 As Don relates, "they knock out a lot easier than they tap in ...
 To prevent damage, I grind a layer off the outside of the old bearing shell so that it goes into the bearing holder without sticking, and then I use this to tap the new bearing into place."